 In 1996, the Metropolitan Museum of Art hosted a major retrospective that honored French couturier Christian Dior.
 Despite the former gallerist opening his namesake label’s first-ever New York atelier five decades prior and leaving a resounding influence on fashion, Dior wouldn’t enjoy another major retrospective in the city for 25 years.
-That changes with “Christian Dior: Designer of Dreams,” which opens at the Brooklyn Museum on September 10 after stints at the Musée des Arts Decoratifs in Paris, the Victoria & Albert Museum in London, and the Long Museum West Bund in Shanghai.
-Through voluptuous haute couture garments that exemplify Dior’s silhouettes pulled primarily from the archives, “Designer of Dreams” will chronicle the French couturier’s seven-decade legacy and meteoric rise to fashion eminence.
+That changes with “Christian Dior: Designer of Dreams,” which recently opened at the Brooklyn Museum on September 10 after stints at the Musée des Arts Decoratifs in Paris, the Victoria & Albert Museum in London, and the Long Museum West Bund in Shanghai.
+Through voluptuous haute couture garments that exemplify Dior’s silhouettes pulled primarily from the archives, “Designer of Dreams” chronicles the French couturier’s seven-decade legacy and meteoric rise to fashion eminence.

 It all started when Harper’s Bazaar editor in chief Carmel Snow famously called Dior’s first designs the “New Look”—garments lined predominantly with percale and the use of corsets and petticoats that made his dresses flare out from the waist, giving his models a curvaceous appearance.
 Though it sparked some backlash at the time, the “New Look” ended up revolutionizing women’s fashion and and re-established Paris as a nexus of the industry after World War II.
 Neiman Marcus bestowed upon Dior the coveted “Oscar” Award for Distinguished Service in the Field of Fashion shortly afterward, prompting him to embark on a trip across the U.S. that culminated in his New York branch opening on Fifth Avenue in 1948.